For independent restaurants and small groups using Google Maps and TripAdvisor.

 • Days 31 to 60: Launch the monthly photo sprint; secure first TripAdvisor badge eligibility; stabilize response times below targets.

-• Days 61 to 90: Push into the Local Pack for one or more queries; maintain weekly review pace; review staffing vs peaks.
+• Days 61 to 90: Push into top results for one or more queries; maintain weekly review pace; review staffing vs peaks.

 Download the Weekly Checklist PDF